 Jillian Moreno is the author of the best-selling spinning book Yarnitecture: A Knitter’s Guide to Spinning: Building Exactly the Yarn You Want.

 She is passionate about exploring the structure of yarn, the joy of color, and using her discoveries in an intentional way in knitting, stitching, and weaving.
-She enthusiastically encourages her students and readers to feel confidence and wonder making and using their handspun yarn.
+She enthusiastically encourages her students and readers to feel confidence and wonder in making and using their handspun yarn.
 She regularly writes for PLY Magazine, Knitty, and Modern Daily Knitting.
 She has online classes on Craftsy and Long Thread Media.
 You can keep up with her fiber exploits at jillianmoreno.com

 Shannon and Jason Mullett-Bowlsby